carbonblack/carbon-black-cloud-sdk-python/interim-docs/developing-credential-providers.rst

 Writing the Credential Provider
 -------------------------------
-All classes required to implement a new credential provider are in the ``cbc_sdk.credentials`` package, the contents of which are described later in this document.
-It is recommended but not required that your new credential provider inherit from the ``CredentialProvider`` abstract class; you must, in any event, implement the methods from that abstract class as detailed.
+Find all classes required to implement a new credential provider in the ``cbc_sdk.credentials`` package.
+See below for descriptions of the classes.
+It is recommended, but not required, that your new credential provider inherit from the ``CredentialProvider`` abstract class, and that you implement the methods from that abstract class as detailed.

 The arguments to the standard ``__init__()`` method are not defined by the interface specification; those may be used to initialize your credential provider in any desired fashion.